anshul290/Login-Form/README.md

-# Software Testing Intern Assignment
+# Login form and simple Python script

 ## 🔧 What I Built